Search the Sustainable Practice Program

 A/ Business Sustainability Management

 In the 21st century, sustainability is an imperative for business success, as well as a source of new opportunity.
 The intention of this seminar is to integrate the concepts of sustainability into a comprehensive business model that is based on the triple bottom line of social, environmental and financial performance, or People, Planet, and Profit.
-This seminar will examine the issues, challenges and concerns of providing Sustainability Leadership specific to the private sector, including maximizing efficiencies, making the business case, corporate social responsibility and reporting.
-Topics will include an in-depth review of policy and regulation, the effects of business practices on developing countries, social justice, human health, and climate change; as well as the positive impacts of business models that incorporate corporate social responsibility (CSR) practices.
-Participants will learn to align operational functioning with sustainability.
-They also will learn and practice stakeholder engagement and facilitation techniques to use in their own organization.
+This seminar will examine some of the other key issues and opportunities facing private sector business as contrasted to public sector organizations not covered in previous Seminars, including rethinking capitalism and corporate models, corporate social responsibility and social enterprise, sustainable supply chain and purchasing, and stakeholder engagement.
+Topics will include an in-depth review of an exemplar private sector company’s journey to sustainability, Creating Shared Value; as well as the positive impacts of business models that incorporate corporate social responsibility (CSR) practices.
+Participants will learn to identify and map stakeholders, consider engagement techniques and more.

 B/ Community Sustainability Management